troyygan/Crypto/README.md

 inventwithpython.com/hackingciphers.pdf
 inventwithpython.com/hacking/

-### You can also changes the LETTERS variable to have a more stronger combinations
+### You can also change the LETTERS variable to have a more stronger combinations

 i,e.
 LETTERS = ' !"#$%%T^YUI$^&*UUI '